mbaeumer/mbaeumer.github.io/_posts/2018-08-31-multiple-java-versions.markdown

   oracle64-10.0.2
 ```
 ## Step 9: Switch JDK
-For switching there are two different alternatives - either the version is changed globally or locally.<br/>
+For switching JDK versions there are two different alternatives - either the version is changed globally or locally.<br/>
-`jenv global <jdk-version>`
+`jenv global <jdk-version>`<br/>
 If global is used, the JDK version is updated for all paths.
 If local is used, the JDK version is set only for the curent working directory.